larvenejafemcoder/English-Dictionary---forked/README.md

 # Creating your own Filtered List

 You will need Python 3.x.
 Simply update `filter_Words.txt` and run `python3 filter.py`.
 Consider opening a PR, too!

+TS is dumb ion care how conventional this might sound but this code is dumb.
+And im refactoring it.